We’re working in a number of different ways to raise welfare standards for farmed ducks in the UK and beyond:

 RSPCA welfare standards for farmed ducks

-If you’re concerned about farmed duck welfare, you may like to know more about how you can help.
+If you’re concerned about the welfare of farmed ducks then you may like to know how you can help.